nikkilr88/egghead-asciicasts/using-chrome-developer-tools-elements/lessons/misc-chrome-devtools-elements-console-integration.md

 ![Console Memory](../images/misc-chrome-devtools-elements-console-integration-console-memory.png)

-You've got zero through four, so the five most recent elements are available to you as a stack.
+You've got zero through four, so the five most recent elements are available to you as a **stack**.
 You can do things like treat them as an array here, whatever.
 If you're doing some kind of like console jockeying and you need to remember the stack of the things you've cared about, this is a great way to do that.

 Of course, most of us are not going to be maintaining a stack-based approach.
 We're going to be digging through.
 We're going to be like, "OK, I got to find this image like when we find all images with the `class` `kitten`."